ntop/ntopng/doc/src/plugins/user_script_gui.rst

 The current script configuration is available into `params.user_script_config`:

 - :code:`operator`: contains :code:`gt` for ">" or :code:`lt` for "<"
-- :code:`threshold`: contains the numberic value for the threshold
+- :code:`threshold`: contains the numeric value for the threshold

 This information is internally used by `alerts_api.checkThresholdAlert` to check if the threshold is currently crossed and in such case trigger a threshold cross alert.